Signal Recovery from Time and Frequency Samples: Reconstruction in the Infinite Dimensional Case

 \subsection{Basis sampling with two-sided samples}

 As the size of the system of equations (cf.~\eqref{eq:general_basis_inversion}, \eqref{eq:RKHSOptimization}) increases, the smallest singular value may decay toward zero, degrading conditioning and potentially leading to loss of injectivity in the limit.
 Thus, even if each finite-$N$ problem admits a unique solution, the large-$N$ system may become non-unique.
 The notion of a uniqueness pair ensures stability in this respect. \begin{proposition} If $(\Lambda,M)$ is a uniqueness pair for a (potentially infinite-dimensional) function space $\mathcal{X}$ and the countable system of constraints admits a solution, then the solution is unique. \end{proposition} \begin{proof} Assume $\vec\alpha^{(1)}, \vec\alpha^{(2)}$ are two solutions, then $\vec\alpha^{(1)}-\vec\alpha^{(2)}$ lies in the kernel of the linear system.
-The function $f$ represented by the coefficients $\{\alpha_n^{(1)}-\alpha_n^{(2)}\}$ thus satisfies $f|_\Lambda=0$ and $\hat{f}|_M=0$, which is a contradiction unless $f=0$. \end{proof} The Paley-Wiener model treats signals as exactly bandlimited, so that the signals' complexity is determined by the bandwidth.
+The function $f$ represented by the coefficients $\{\alpha_n^{(1)}-\alpha_n^{(2)}\}$ thus satisfies $f|_\Lambda=0$ and $\hat{f}|_M=0$, which is a contradiction unless $f=0$. \end{proof}

+The Paley-Wiener model treats signals as exactly bandlimited, so that the signals' complexity is determined by the bandwidth.
 A more flexible model, developed by Landau, Pollak, and Slepian, considers functions that are simultaneously well concentrated in frequency on \([-W,W]\) and in time on \([-T,T]\).
 The associated time-frequency concentration operator quantifies how compatible these two localization requirements are.
 The spectrum of this operator has a sharp plunge~\cite{Slepian1961,Slepian1961b,Landau1962}: approximately ${2TW}/{\pi}$ eigenvalues are close to \(1\), while the rest are close to \(0\), up to a narrow transition region.
 Thus, the space of signals that can be both time- and band-concentrated behaves, to first order, like a finite-dimensional space of dimension \(2TW/\pi\).
 Equivalently, this is the number of orthogonal modes that carry essentially all of the energy of such signals.
-This motivates a finite-dimensional analysis of two-sided reconstruction in Sec.~\ref{sec:reconstruction_inFiniteDimensions}.
-In particular, any reconstruction based on $K$ time samples and $L$ frequency samples must satisfy the necessary condition $K+L\geq {2TW}/{\pi}$.
-The prolate spheroidal wave functions, being the eigenfunctions of the time-frequency concentration operator, provide the natural basis for the class of signals that are simultaneously concentrated in time and frequency.
-When the dimension becomes large, these functions approximate Hermite functions and the respective model spaces \lq\lq{}converge\rq\rq{} to the Fourier-symmetric Sobolev space $\mathcal{H}$.